ganguli-lab/proxalgs/README.md

 ## Development
 Pull requests welcome!
 Please stick to the [NumPy/SciPy documentation standards](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard)
 We use `sphinx` for documentation and `nose` for testing.

-## Todo
-- more support for operations on unfolded tensors
-- parallelization of the various proximal updates

 ## Contact
 Niru Maheswaranathan (nirum@stanford.edu)